 Chinese Acupuncture Meridian Clock

-The vital energy Chi, and the blood ( subtle aspect of nutrition) circulate between the closed circuit formed by the 12 primary meridians in a cycle beginning with the lungs.
+The vital energy Chi, and the blood ( subtle aspect of nutrition – vitamins and other plant based nutrition) circulate between the closed circuit formed by the 12 primary meridians in a cycle beginning with the lungs.

 The lung organs and the lung meridian are at their maximum activity between 3 am and 5 am in the 24 hours cycle as the flow of energy through the associated channel is at its peek.
 Thus there is a tidal activity of energy flowing between the 12 meridians in a day’s time cycle, each meridians reaches its peek of energy flow for 2 hours and again the same meridian reaches its lowest energy flow exactly 12 hours after its peek.